 Groundwater assessment monitoring was conducted during 2018 and 2019, and at the time of this report, the first semiannual assessment monitoring event and retest event in 2020 had been conducted.
-Cobalt, lithium, and molybdenum, Appendix IV constituents, were detected at SSLs above a GWPS.
-The following summarizes the 2018, 2019, and 2020 Appendix IV SSLs at the CUF CCR Units.
+The following Appendix IV constituent was detected at SSLs above the GWPS in 2018, 2019, and for the first semiannual assessment monitoring event and retest event in 2020.